 - Today, the family and guests WILL be in the kitchen while you are cooking.
 You need to plan on where they can socialize without getting in the way of the food preparation process.

 - Multiple cooks are much more common today than 50 years ago.
 The cooking areas may need to be thought out more carefully, and the classic cooking “triangle” may not apply.

 - Traditionally, the kitchen used to overlook the front entry or yard — maybe for Mom to see the kids coming home from school, the postman arriving, or for watching the ladies arriving for tea.
 Now, Mom may be coming home from work at 6 pm, and the kitchen has become the focal point for family living.
 It may make more sense to relocate the orientation of the kitchen towards the back yard/recreational area.
 This can help mothers monitor kids playing there, too.

 A mistake that amateur remodelers often make is in not seeing the big picture.
 Some of my clients are surprised that it is often only slightly more expensive to rebuild the kitchen in a different area of the house, and their worrying about reusing the existing plumbing lines, or not touching a decrepit and dangerous wood-burning masonry fireplace (that is never used) was needless.
-Having a design professional, such as an architect, that is used to thinking through the “big picture” issues can make the difference between a kitchen that really works for your house and lifestyle, versus a “band-aid” kitchen that never quite works well.
+Having a design professional, such as an architect, who is used to thinking through the “big picture” issues, can make the difference between a kitchen that really works for your house and lifestyle, versus a “band-aid” kitchen that never quite works well.